 - flour - regular, all purpose flour works well for this recipe

-- vanilla - adds sweetness and extra flavor to the muffins
+- vanilla extract - adds sweetness and extra flavor to the muffins

 Combine the dry ingredients in a large mixing bowl.

-Add the liquid ingredients and the eggs to the dry ingredients.
-Mix well.
+Add the liquid ingredients to the dry ingredients.
+Mix until just combined.

-Scoop the muffin batter into a muffin pan lined with muffin wrappers.
+Scoop the chilled muffin batter into a muffin pan lined with muffin liners.
 Bake muffins according to directions below.

 sour cream - if you don't have sour cream, you can swap it out for whole milk plain yogurt or Creme Fraiche.